SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/sa-specifications.md

 The primary aim of the seasonal adjustment process is to remove seasonal fluctuations from the time series.
 To achieve this goal, seasonal adjustment methods decompose the original time series into components that capture specific movements.
-These components are: trend-cycle, seasonality and irregularity (see 7.1).
+These components are: [trend-cycle, seasonality and irregularity](../theory/index.html).
 The trend-cycle component includes long-term and medium-term movements in the data.
 For seasonal adjustment purposes there is no need to divide this component into two parts.
 JDemetra+ refers to the trend-cycle as trend and consequently this convention is used in this document.

-This chapter presents the options of the seasonal adjustment processes performed by the methods implemented in JDemetra+ (X-12-ARIMA/X-13ARIMA-SEATS and TRAMO/SEATS) and discusses the output displayed by JDemetra+.
+This section presents the options of the seasonal adjustment processes performed by the methods implemented in JDemetra+ (X-12-ARIMA/X-13ARIMA-SEATS and TRAMO/SEATS) and discusses the output displayed by JDemetra+.
 As these seasonal adjustment methods use